Dovis Bičkauskis: Career

 Bičkauskis spent many years in the National Basketball League (NKL), playing for BC Statyba, KK Radviliškis – Juodeliai, Perlas-MRU, BC Trakai, before joining Sūduva-Mantinga, with whom he won the championship in 2016.
 After the season, he signed with Lithuanian Basketball League (LKL) team Juventus Utena, where over the next three seasons, he quickly became one of the top point guards in the league.
-In 2019, he led the LKL in assists.
+In 2019, he led the LKL in assists, with 5.7 per game.

-On July 3, 2019, Bičkauskis signed a 2-years deal with Rytas Vilnius, the runners-up in the LKL.
+On 3 July 2019, Bičkauskis signed a 2-year deal with Rytas Vilnius, the runners-up in the LKL.

+On 21 June 2023, Bičkauskis signed a two-year (1+1) contract with Lietkabelis Panevėžys of the Lithuanian Basketball League and the EuroCup.

 National team career

 Bičkauskis won gold medal with the Lithuanian team during the 2017 Summer Universiade after defeating the United States' team 74–85 in the final.
 He was also invited to the Lithuania men's national basketball team to play in the FIBA Basketball World Cup qualification in 2019.